Patient Resources

 Kidney stones that can’t be treated with conservative measures — either because they’re too large to pass on their own or because they cause bleeding, kidney damage or ongoing urinary tract infections — may require more extensive treatment.
 Procedures may include:

+Using sound waves to break up stones.
+For certain kidney stones — depending on size and location — a procedure called extracorporeal shock wave lithotripsy (ESWL) may be recommended.
 This treatment is generally used for stones less than 1-1.2cm in size that is located in favorable locations in the kidney.
 It is rarely used to treat kidney stones that have migrated into the ureter.
 ESWL uses sound waves to create strong vibrations (shock waves) that break the stones into tiny pieces that can be passed in your urine.
 The procedure lasts about 45 to 60 minutes and can cause moderate pain, so you may be under sedation or light anesthesia to make you comfortable.
+ESWL can cause blood in the urine, bruising on the back or abdomen, bleeding around the kidney and other adjacent organs, and discomfort as the stone fragments pass through the urinary tract.

+Using a scope to remove stones.
+To remove a smaller stone in your ureter or kidney, a thin lighted tube (ureteroscope) equipped with a camera is inserted through your urethra and bladder to your ureter.
 Once the stone is located, special tools like a laser can break it into pieces that will pass in your urine.
 A small tube (stent) will be inserted in the ureter to relieve swelling and promote healing.
 You will need a short general anesthetic during this procedure.

+Surgery to remove very large stones in the kidney.
+A procedure called percutaneous nephrolithotomy involves surgically removing a kidney stone using small telescopes and instruments inserted through a small incision in your back.
 You will receive general anesthesia during the surgery and be in the hospital for one to two days while you recover.
 This is usually used to treat stones that are in difficult to access locations within the kidney or if there is a large stone burden (>2cm stone).

 Prevention of kidney stones may include a combination of lifestyle changes and medications.